The word "church" in our Bibles has alarming roots. Why did the translators use it?

 If "church" is derived from the word "circle," how then did the original Greek word ekklesia become "church" or "circle?"

-Throughout England, pagan religious gatherings were always held at a circle.
+Throughout England, pagan religious gatherings were always held in a stone circle.
 The Druids with their Stonehenge, the Celts, and Saxons also met at stone circles, to worship their gods.
-Many of these stone circles still exist throughout England and about twenty-eight are found in Wycliffe's Yorkshire area.
+Many of these stone circles still exist throughout England, and about twenty-eight of them are found in Wycliffe's Yorkshire area.
 Many of the first English Christian buildings for worship were located on these circle sites or were built using stones from these circles.
-Through this association, the people of Wycliffe's day continued to call these buildings a "kirk" (Scottish), a cirice (Old English), or chirche (Wycliffe's version), each variation meaning "circle" and describing a place-occult-and not the people.
+Through this association, the people of Wycliffe's day continued to call these buildings a "kirk" (Scottish), a cirice (Old English), or chirche (Wycliffe's version), each variation meaning "circle" and describing a place occult and not the people.

-The story gets interesting when King James I of England decided to authorize his own translation of the Bible in 1611.
+The story gets interesting when King James I of England decided to authorize his translation of the Bible in 1611.
 The other versions fell to the King's disfavour because their footnotes failed to honour the King.
 To correct this, he gathered fifty-four scholars and gave them fifteen edicts to follow as they translated and published his Authorized Version.
-This is a greater concern.
+This is a more significant concern.

 His first edict was that they use the Bishop's Bible (1568) with as few changes as possible.
-However, the third edict specified that, in select places, where Bishop's translated 'ekklesia' as "congregation" they were to use "church."
-His fourteenth edict stated that they could use the Tyndale, Matthew, Coverdale, the Great Bible (also called the Whitchurch, Cranmer, and Cromwell Bible), and the Geneva versions of the Bible wherever they were closer to their accessible manuscripts.
-The King's influence is also seen where the names of the apostle and brother for Jesus were translated as "James" rather than Jacob (Greek is Iakobos).
+However, the third edict specified that, in select places where the Bishop Bible translated 'ekklesia' as "congregation," they were to use "church."
+His fourteenth edict stated that they could use the Tyndale, Matthew, Coverdale, the Great Bible (also called the Whitchurch, Cranmer, and Cromwell Bible), and the Geneva versions wherever they were closer to their accessible manuscripts.
+The King's influence is also seen when the name of the apostle and brother of Jesus was translated as "James" rather than Jacob (Greek is Iakobos).

-Why would the King be so adamant about using a word, "church", that he knew to mean circle rather than using the correct translation?
+Why was the King so adamant about using the word "church" that he knew to mean circle rather than using the correct translation?
 What do we know about this King?

 One detail of his life that history books do not often discuss occurred before 1603 when he became King James I of England—while he was James VI, King of Scotland.